Monsta X

 Monsta X (Korean: 몬스타엑스; stylized as MONSTA X) is a South Korean boy group formed through the reality survival program No.Mercy under Starship Entertainment.
-The group is currently composed of six members: Shownu, Minhyuk, Kihyun, Hyungwon, Joohoney and I.M, with former member Wonho having left the group in October 2019.
+The group is currently composed of six members: Shownu, Minhyuk, Kihyun, Hyungwon, Joohoney, and I.M, with former member Wonho having left the group in October 2019.

-The group debuted on May 14, 2015 with their first EP Trespass.
-In March 2017, Monsta X released their first studio album and the final part of The Clan series The Clan Pt.
+The group debuted with their first EP Trespass on May 14, 2015.
+In March 2017, Monsta X released their first studio album and final part of The Clan series The Clan Pt.
 2.5: The Final Chapter.
-Since 2018, the group had four Japanese singles certified gold by the Recording Industry Association of Japan, and since 2019, nine of their Korean albums and extended plays had been certified platinum by the Korea Music Content Association.
-In 2020, the group's first English album All About Luv, ranked number five on the US Billboard 200 and number seven on the US Rolling Stone Top 200.
+Since 2018, the group had four Japanese singles certified gold by the Recording Industry Association of Japan and since 2019, ten of their Korean albums and extended plays had been certified platinum by the Korea Music Content Association.
+In 2020, the group's first English album All About Luv ranked number five on the US Billboard 200 and number seven on the US Rolling Stone Top 200.

 Since debut, they had been known for their aggressive style, combining elements of hip hop, EDM and pop.
 This aggressive style with "tracks centred around loud, clattering, electronic instrumentals, vicious rap verses, and striking vocals" had also been influential across the fourth generation of K-pop, along with breaking gender norms before it was a trend.
-Additionally, they also obtained the modifier of "Next Generation Beast Idol".
+Additionally, they have been called the "Next Generation Beast Idol".

 History

 2014–2015: No.Mercy and debut

 The group was formed, as the result of the survival program called No.Mercy, which was launched by Starship Entertainment and Mnet in December 2014.
 Through the course of ten episodes, twelve trainees (thirteen after I.M joined the competition on episode 8) competed against each other through various performances and were ranked from one to twelve, with one being the best and twelve being the worst.
 They also have to wear a nametag with their ranking, which changed following the challenges and performances set by the judges.
 For the show, the participants worked directly with artists from Starship Entertainment, including Hyolyn, K.Will, Mad Clown, and Soyou, as well as other artists, such as Rhymer, San E, Giriboy, and Genius Nochang.
 These artists also served as judges for ranking the contestants.
-For the concluding mission, the nine remaining members formed into three groups of three to compete and the members of Monsta X were selected from these nine in the final episode as the seven members of the group: Shownu, Wonho, Minhyuk, Kihyun, Hyungwon, Jooheon, and I.M.
+For its concluding mission, the nine remaining members formed into three groups of three to compete and the members of Monsta X were selected from these nine in the final episode as the seven members of the group: Shownu, Wonho, Minhyuk, Kihyun, Hyungwon, Jooheon, and I.M.

 No.Mercy also led to the 2014 spin-off web series Deokspatch, which also began airing in December, which was meant to showcase a more casual and lighthearted side to the competition in order for people to get to know the trainees better.
-It also continued as Deokspatch X on May 14, 2015 and as Deokspatch X² on October 2, 2015.
+It also continued as Deokspatch X on May 14, 2015, and as Deokspatch X² on October 2, 2015.
 These seasons focused on the newly formed Monsta X participating in variety show activities.